 Ever wonder how the inside of Ghana's "Sodom and Gomorrah" looks like?"
-Here's a quick glimpse of a section of this settlement
+Here's a quick glimpse of a section of the settlement

 Last updated: 10 February 2019 1:07 AM (GMT)

 By Muntaka Chasant | 335 words | Reading time: 1 min

 Agbogbloshie (Sodom and Gomorrah) in Accra, Ghana. © 2018 Muntaka Chasant

 We have been in and out of this area for a few months now raising awareness of the health risks of air pollution.

 We also regularly give out some of our lines of anti-pollution face masks for free to residents to help minimize their exposure to particulate pollutants.

 This area is located near the center of Accra, Ghana's capital city.

 Agbogbloshie (Sodom and Gomorrah) in Accra, Ghana/ December 2018 Photo Credit: Muntaka Chasant

 More than 100,000 Ghanaians live in this area, so I reckon we'll be here for some time.